-A few months ago I posted some wooden wall art panels with a unique abalone effect that I discovered by mistake.
-This post has become one of my most popular posts because it was so unique.
-I had so many compliments on this wall art but I also got a few comments saying that it looks too hard.
-While I personally found them easy to make the process is very time-consuming.
-Today I will share how I cut my work time in half by using a gouge ball to create this Shou sugi ban wall art.
+A few months ago, I posted wooden wall art panels with a distinctive abalone/snake skin effect I discovered by accident.
+The project quickly became one of my most popular—so many lovely compliments, though a few readers said it looked too hard.
+I found it easy, just very time-consuming.
+Today, I’m sharing how I halved the work by using a gouge ball to create this Shou sugi ban wall art.

 *This post may contain affiliate links.
 This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**